usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 tuples, contains elements of the same type.
 Several builtins allow to construct and manipulate sequences: comprehensions, enumerations, infinite sequences, indexing and appending operators.
-Furthermore, in Cryptol, bitvectors can be specified using boolean sequences, whereas Usuba does not allow bit-manipulation of words, which would not be efficient on most CPU architectures.
+Furthermore, in Cryptol, bitvectors can be specified using boolean sequences.
 For instance, the expression

 ```
 [True, False, True, False, True, False]